Mortgage rates fell for the 2nd time in 4-weeks in the week ending 10th June.

 Freddie Mac Rates

-15-year fixed rose by 3 basis points 2.80% in the week.
-Rates were down from 3.62% compared with a year ago.
-The average fee increased from 0.6 points to 0.7 points.
+15-year fixed fell by 4 basis 2.23% in the week.
+Rates were down by 39 basis points from 2.62% a year ago.
+The average fee remained unchanged at 0.6 points.

-5-year fixed rates fell by 6 basis points to 3.34% in the week.
-Rates were down by 44 points from last year’s 3.78%.
-The average fee held steady at 0.3 points.
+5-year fixed rates decreased by 9 basis points to 2.55%.
+Rates were down by 55 points from 3.10% a year ago.
+The average fee remained unchanged at 0.2 points.

 Mortgage Bankers’ Association Rates

-For the week ending 10th April, rates were quoted to be:
+For the week ending 4th June, the rates were:

-Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, increased by 7.3% in the week ending 10th April.
-In the week prior, the index had tumbled by 17.9%.
+Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, fell by a further 3.1% in the week ending 4th June.
+In the week prior, the index had fallen by 4.0%.

 For the week ahead